 Various types of contraceptives contribute to the development of UTIs in women.
 For example, spermicidal agents (spermicides) which are designed to destroy sperm cells may also kill beneficial bacteria that protect against external infections.
 Hygiene factors related to condoms, diaphragms, and intrauterine contraceptive devices are also suspected of increasing the likelihood of UTIs, which makes them common among sexually active women.

 Although UTIs are usually not life-threatening, they can be serious and lead to more severe problems, especially if an infection develops in the kidneys.
 Treatment, such as Antibiotic Therapy, is needed to restore a properly-functioning urinary system back to full health.
-The urologists and staff at NewCity Medical Plaza can diagnose and treat your UTI whether you’re male or female.
+Our urologists in Tijuana and staff at NewCity Medical Plaza can diagnose and treat your UTI whether you’re male or female.
 They are ready to meet with you.